Sintra is one of the most popular destinations in Portugal.

 If you wish to get private transportation from Lisbon, with a private guide assisting you,

-Drop-me a message below
+Drop-me a message clicking here

 Below are some photos of the Sintra train station and bus lines, outside and inside, that I have gathered from the web.